rjrodger/websummit2013/README.md

 ## Splitting the Service

-Seneca lets you defer scaling decision until later.
-This avoid the early accumulation of technical debt by letting you make decisions when you have more information.
+Seneca lets you defer scaling decisions until later.
+This avoids the early accumulation of technical debt by letting you make decisions when you have more information.